Nets vs. Knicks Prediction & Picks - December 20

 Nets vs. Knicks Prediction & Picks: Line, Spread, Over/Under - December 20

-The Brooklyn Nets (13-13) will try to stop a three-game losing streak when they host the New York Knicks (15-11) on Wednesday, December 20, 2023 at Barclays Center as only 1.5-point underdogs.
-The game airs at 7:30 PM ET on YES and MSG.
+The Brooklyn Nets (13-13) are 1.5-point underdogs as they attempt to stop a three-game losing streak when they host the New York Knicks (15-11) on Wednesday, December 20, 2023 at Barclays Center.
+The contest airs at 7:30 PM ET on YES and MSG.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!